Néiser Villarreal

-Néiser David Villarreal Quiñones (born 24 April 2005) is a Colombian professional footballer who plays for Millonarios and the Colombia national under-20 football team as a forward.
+Néiser David Villarreal Quiñones (born 24 April 2005) is a Colombian professional footballer who plays for Cruzeiro as a forward.
 Known for his creativity, close control, and powerful long-range shooting, he is regarded as one of the most promising young prospects in South American football.

-A graduate of the Millonarios academy, Villarreal made his first-team debut during the 2023 Categoría Primera A season under manager Alberto Gamero and quickly established himself as one of the club’s standout young players.
+A graduate of the Millonarios academy, Villarreal made his first-team debut during the 2023 Categoría Primera A season under manager Alberto Gamero and quickly established himself as one of the club's standout young players.
 In September 2025, he agreed to join Cruzeiro on a free transfer following the conclusion of the 2025 Categoría Primera A season.
 At international level, Villarreal has represented Colombia U20 since 2024, finishing as top scorer at the 2025 South American U-20 Championship and leading the nation to a third-place finish and qualification to the 2025 FIFA U-20 World Cup in Chile.

 Club career

 Millionarios

 Villarreal was born in Tumaco and came through the youth academy of Millonarios.
 He made his professional debut on 16 September 2023 under coach Alberto Gamero, coming on as a late substitute in a 3–0 Categoría Primera A victory over Atlético Bucaramanga.
 Over the following two seasons, he gradually broke into the first team, making a total of 26 league appearances and providing four assists, although he did not score any goals for Millonarios.

 Ahead of the 2025 Categoría Primera A season, Millonarios entered negotiations to transfer Villarreal to Vasco da Gama, but the deal ultimately fell through and he remained at the club.
 With his contract set to expire at the end of the season, Villarreal chose not to renew his deal.

+Cruzeiro

-On 9 September 2025, it was announced that he had signed a pre-contract agreement with Cruzeiro in Brazil, joining the club on a free transfer in December 2025 on a five-year contract.
+On 9 September 2025, it was announced that Villarreal had signed a pre-contract agreement with Cruzeiro in Brazil, joining the club on a free transfer in January 2026 on a five-year contract.

 International career

-At youth level, Villarreal represented the Colombia U20 at the 2025 South American U-20 Championship in Venezuela, where he scored eight goals—including the winner in a 1–0 victory against the Brazil U20—and finished as the tournament’s top scorer while Colombia secured third place and qualification for the 2025 FIFA U-20 World Cup.
+At youth level, Villarreal represented the Colombia U20 at the 2025 South American U-20 Championship in Venezuela, where he scored eight goals—including the winner in a 1–0 victory against the Brazil U20—and finished as the tournament's top scorer while Colombia secured third place and qualification for the 2025 FIFA U-20 World Cup.

 Villarreal subsequently starred for Colombia at the 2025 FIFA U-20 World Cup in Chile.
-He scored twice in a 3–1 win over the South Africa U20 in the round of 16 and later netted a hat-trick in the quarter-finals as Colombia defeated the Spain U20 3–2 to reach the semi-finals for only the second time in the nation’s history.
+He scored twice in a 3–1 win over the South Africa U20 in the round of 16 and later netted a hat-trick in the quarter-finals as Colombia defeated the Spain U20 3–2 to reach the semi-finals for only the second time in the nation's history.